 COVID-19 has no doubt changed many facets of laboratory medicine.
 But not a lot of people have talked about exactly how cancer management and workflows have changed.
 Are these changes permanent?
 Are they temporary?
 Many of us may not know for sure yet.
 So, we decided to spend some time and ask physicians what they think about changes they experienced.
 In this series, Scoping COVID-19, we are sharing these stories with you.
 So many of us have shared similar challenges and many have found creative solutions to adapt to new workflows.
 It is our hope that this series shares the collective learning experience about navigating the pandemic and strategies about how to move forward.
 Be sure to read part one of this series about a pathology resident on the frontlines of COVID-19.

-One common thread amongst the pathologists we interviewed was the dip in case volume when elective surgeries were cancelled due to the COVID-19 outbreak.
+One common thread amongst the pathologists we interviewed was the dip in case volume when elective surgery got cancelled due to COVID-19 outbreak.
 We talked with many pathologists, interventional radiologists and oncologists who provided us with a unique look into their day-to-day during peak coronavirus months and during hospitals reopening.
 These dialogues offer valuable insight on how the medical community can move forward facing these challenges together.

 Dr. Yvelisse Suarez, a GI pathologist at NYU Langone Medical Center, told us, “Volume here dramatically decreased.
 The volume was limited to appendices and gall bladders and some emergency liver biopsies and medical biopsies that needed to be done.
 But we could count on our hands how many biopsies we had in a day.
 We went from 150 biopsies per day to less than 10 per day.”
 Dr. Michael Arnold, Medical Director of Anatomic Pathology at Children’s Hospital Colorado, also saw a big dip in biopsy volume.
 “Before COVID-19 we were at 650-700 surgical specimens each month.
 This was reduced to about one-third,” he explained.
 Dr. Raj Singh, Director of Dermatopathology and Associate Chair of Digital Pathology at Northwell Health in New York utilizes digital pathology for secondary consultations with pathologists from all over the globe.
 “Pre-COVID-19, almost every day I was getting consult requests from international colleagues.
 That went down almost 90%,” he told us.
 In addition, case volume in his department went down from 200-300 skin biopsies per day to around 10 skin biopsies per day.